 Fufeng: US$0.4 million (546 HK — US$1.1 billion)

 Thanks for reading!

-Sign up for over 20 deep-dive reports on Asian stocks per year, full disclosure of my personal portfolio and access to the Asian Century Stocks Telegram group.
+Sign up for over 20 deep-dive reports on Asian stocks per year, thematic reports and full disclosure of my personal portfolio.

 Disclaimer: Asian Century Stocks uses information sources believed to be reliable, but their accuracy cannot be guaranteed.
 The information contained in this publication is not intended to constitute individual investment advice and is not designed to meet your personal financial situation.
 The opinions expressed in such publications are those of the publisher and are subject to change without notice.
 You are advised to discuss your investment options with your financial advisers, including whether any investment is suitable for your specific needs.
 From time to time, I may have positions in the securities covered in the articles on this website.